Vinicule/Exam/README.md

 The system supports two distinct user roles with specific permissions.
 Access to all features requires user authentication.

-#### **All Users**
+#### **Simple User**
+- Can register for a new account and log in.
 - Can view the catalog of available VM and GPU configurations.
 - Can view the detailed specifications (vCPUs, RAM, Storage, GPU Model) of each configuration.

-#### **Simple User**
-- Can register for a new account and log in.
 - Can view a personal dashboard listing their active and pending rental requests.
 - Can create a new rental request for a specific resource configuration.
 - Can update the details of a pending request.